kubeedge/edgemesh/docs/proposal/edgemesh-security-proposal.md

 **step6:**
 Parse and verify token, If successful, use the CA certificate to sign the CSR and return a certificate to EdgeMesh.
-Then the EdgeMesh-Server and EdgeMesh-Agent, EdgeMesh-Agent and EdgeMesh-Agent can establish mutual authentication TLS using [go-libp2p-tls-ca](https://github.com/khalid-jobs/go-libp2p-tls) library which forks from
+Then the edgemesh-server and edgemesh-agent, edgemesh-agent and edgemesh-agent can establish mutual authentication TLS using [go-libp2p-tls-ca](https://github.com/khalid-jobs/go-libp2p-tls) library which forks from
 [go-libp2p-tls](https://github.com/libp2p/go-libp2p-tls) and add the ca authentication feature.

-### Configuration of EdgeMesh-Server with security
+### Configuration of edgemesh-server with security
 ```yaml
     ......
     modules: